WeMakeServices/SDaaS/README.md

 # SDaaS

-Have you ever wanted a simple REST API that enabled you to detect the subject of your images?
+Have you ever wanted a simple REST API that enabled you to detect the subject of your photographs?

 Look no further.